SAP/ai-sdk-js/sample-cap/README.md

 ## Local Deployment

-1. Build the application with `pnpm install`.
+1. Install the application dependencies with `pnpm install`.

 2. Login using `cf login -a API_ENDPOINT -o ORG -s SPACE`.